3 min read

 Graphic of book, computer, and headphones.

-Bulls, bears, stocks, bonds… The blaring business news headlines are hard to miss, but did you know that just 58% of Americans actually own stock?
-This number is even lower for women and people of color.
+Bulls, bears, stocks, bonds… The blaring business news headlines are hard to miss, but did you know that just 61% of Americans actually own stock?
+This number is even lower for people of color.
 Financial literacy and good money habits are key to building wealth, which can help close economic gaps.
 We hope this list and our weekly newsletter provide you with a place to start.
+We’ve also added a few titles about the big-picture thinking shaping the sustainability conversation today.
 Don’t forget to pass it along to any friends you think would benefit.
 Happy learning!

 Books